thoglu/jammy_flows/README.md

 ### General

-- [x] Autoregressive structure is taken care of behind the scenes
+- [x] Autoregressive conditional structure is taken care of behind the scenes
 - [x] Coverage is straightforward.
-Everything, including spherical dimensions, is based on a Gaussian base distribution ([2008.0582](https://arxiv.org/abs/2008.05825)).
+Everything, including spherical dimensions, is based on a Gaussian base distribution ([arXiv:2008.0582](https://arxiv.org/abs/2008.05825)).
 - [x] Bisection & Newton iterations for differentiable inverse (used for Gaussianization flow and Moebius flow)
 - [x] amortizable MLPs that use low-rank approximations
 - [x] unit tests that make sure backwards / and forward flow passes of implemented flow-layers agree